karakasis/STS_AutoRoute/README.md

   (No need for restart anymore just look at UPDATE#2 below.)

 - Run STS_AutoRoute.exe or STS_AutoRoute.jar (Java required)
 - Select this file : SlayTheSpire.log located within your Steam folder.
-(BETA: \sendToDevs\logs\SlayTheSpire.log)
+**C:\Program Files (x86)\Steam\steamapps\common\SlayTheSpire\sendToDevs\logs\SlayTheSpire.log**
 - Open Slay the Spire and start a new run.
-- From the moment you see the map of the run, close the game and a pop up will appear.
-- Load the new Layout on the app, and then open the game back either from Steam or from the top left Steam icon.
+- A pop up will appear, asking to load the layout, click yes.
 - Optimize preferences and find route.
-- After every boss kill you will have to repeat steps 4-5.
-(Or wait until log is refreshed but that would take a while) (If you delete log.txt created within the root folder of the .jar then step 2 will repeat in the next launch.)
+- After you finish a run and start a new one, a new layout will ask to get loaded.

 ## Support me